Sarcoma in Children

 Distant Spread: Spread to distant parts of the body or other organs such as the lungs; 16% five-year survival rate

 Pushing the limits of innovation can change the world for children with sarcoma.
-July is Sarcoma Awareness Month.
-Your gift to Solving Kids’ Cancer changes lives by making better treatment options possible — because every kid deserves to grow up®.
+When you give to Solving Kids’ Cancer, you help change lives by making better treatment options possible — because every kid deserves to grow up®.

 Leave a Comment